(Click here for bottom)

 XC

-Cross-Country (skiing, for example).
-Also X-country
+CROSS-Country (skiing, for example).
+Also X-country.

 xc

 Xerox Copy, but when the trademark police come knocking on your office door in the middle of the night, you can say it means ``xerographic copy,'' and they'll have to go away disappointed -- no arrest.
 But don't let down your guard!
-If they ask for ``scotch tape,'' you probably don't have any in the office: offer them ``transparent adhesive tape.'' ``Band-Aids, Q-tips.''? ``Plastic strips, coton swabs.''
+If they ask for ``scotch tape,'' you probably don't have any in the office: offer them ``transparent adhesive tape.'' ``Band-Aids, Q-tips.''? ``Plastic strips, cotton swabs.''
 And that dark carbonated beverage in your paper cup? ``Cola.''
 Practice safe speech.

 XCMOS